umccr-svc/site/content/blog/2019-08-05-hiring-take2.md

 ## Perks of the job?

-Both roles come with 17% superannuation, and Melbourne University staff members have access to [extensive sports facilities](http://www.sport.unimelb.edu.au/fitnesscentres#Locations) and many [other benefits](https://about.unimelb.edu.au/careers/staff-benefits) .
+The role comes with 17% superannuation, and Melbourne University staff members have access to [extensive sports facilities](http://www.sport.unimelb.edu.au/fitnesscentres#Locations) and many [other benefits](https://about.unimelb.edu.au/careers/staff-benefits).
 We offer flexible working arrangements including working from home.
 Applications for part-time work are welcome!

 ## Tell me more!